 Here are a few best practices we’ve found that help increase bookings on existing leads and to win more of the bigger jobs ($5,000 and up):

 - Reach out 1 day after initially speaking with the customer.
 Use this to keep momentum and clarify any questions they have about the service.

 - Be responsive!
 If you get a question from them try to respond within the hour.

 - If the customer reached out late at night, chances are they won’t answer at 8am.
 Be conscious of what’s convenient for them and when you can actually catch them live.

 Have a System and Stick to It

 - Organize scheduling to make your sales team more effective.
-Have a rep focused each day on closing existing leads that won’t be distracted with answering new inbound calls.
+Have a rep focused each day on closing existing leads that won’t be distracted by answering new inbound calls.

-- Make sure your sales team is spending time on the deals that are winnable.
+- Make sure your sales team is spending time on the winnable deals.
 Don’t waste your time chasing leads that give you no hope of making a sale.

 As long as you aren’t going overboard, don’t feel like you’re annoying your customers by following up.
 People like to feel that you want their business and appreciate the diligence.